Pathan-Dada-Khan/Courier-Management/README.md

 # Courier-Management

-Courier Management System is Java Desktop Application that simplifies courier management and supports the high availability of courier services to the business and the customer.
+Courier Management System is Java Desktop Application that simplifies courier management and supports the high availability of courier services to the business and the customers.

 <ul>

+  <li> <b>Java Swing</b> for front end.</li>
   <li> <b>MySQL</b> for storing courier data.</li>
   <li> <b>JDBC</b> for connecting MySQL and Java.</li>